rmulhol/Mastermind/README.md

 These files were produced using Ruby 2.1.2 and Rspec 3.1.3

 ##How to Test
-To run all of the tests, navigate to the home directory and run 'rspec'

-To run individual tests, navigate to the spec directory and run 'rspec filename'
+To run the tests, navigate to the project directory and run 'rspec [filepath]'